convexset/meteor-three-way/README.md

 The data binding responds to changes in the DOM.
 So Blaze can be used to generate and change data bindings.

-Presentation of data is facilitated by "pre-processors" which map values (display-only bindings) and may do DOM manipulation when needed (e.g.: with [Semantic UI dropdowns](http://semantic-ui.com/modules/dropdown.html)).
+Presentation of data is facilitated by "pre-processors" which map values (display-only bindings) and may do DOM manipulation when needed (e.g.: with [Semantic UI dropdowns](http://semantic-ui.com/modules/dropdown.html) and certain animations).
 This feature allows for great flexibility in displaying data, enabling one to "easily" (and typically declaratively) translate data to display.

 ## Table of Contents